xoopR/distr6/README.md

 2. `B$mean()`
 3. `B$sd()`

 Or try using `B$summary()` for a range of common mathematical and statistical results.
-With the `listDistributions()` command you can see every Distribution currently implemented in distr6, along with their traits.
+The `listDistributions()` command you can see every Distribution currently implemented in distr6, along with their traits.

 Another advantage of OOP is making use of inheritance to implement more complex distributions from base distributions.
 For example any distribution can be easily truncated with a call to `truncate(distribution, lower, upper)` which creates an object of class `TruncatedDistribution` that inherits all methods from the truncated distribution.
 Use `listWrappers()` to see the list of currently implemented wrappers including truncation, huberization and product distributions.